Sunset Review of the Colorado Board of Appraisers and Appraiser Regulation

 Petitions for Rulemaking

 You also have the right to petition for the issuance, amendment, or repeal of a rule.
 This provides you the opportunity to identify problematic rules and to help us improve efficiency.
-The “Petition for Rulemaking” must be submitted to us directly to email@example.com and is open to public inspection.
-Action on a petition is at our discretion; but when we undertake rulemaking on a matter, all related petitions for the issuance, amendment, or repeal of rules must be considered and acted upon in the same proceeding.
+The “Petition for Rulemaking” must be submitted to the Division of Real Estate, directly to firstname.lastname@example.org, and is open to public inspection.
+Action on a petition is at the Division's discretion; but when the Division undertakes rulemaking on a matter, all related petitions for the issuance, amendment, or repeal of rules must be considered and acted upon in the same proceeding.

 The rules and regulations adopted and promulgated by DRE are available in multiple places, including the Division's rules & Notices of rule making hearings web page.
 Designed to be public facing intentionally, so that interested parties can learn about the process and can provide comments, particularly if the rule or regulation affects a stakeholder, individual, or business.